cyberbotics/webots-doc/guide/nao.md

 %end

-The Nao robot is a humanoid robot developed by [Aldebaran Robotics](http://www.aldebaran-robotics.com).
+The Nao robot is a humanoid robot developed by [SoftBank Robotics](https://www.ald.softbankrobotics.com/en).
-This section explains how to use Nao robot simulated in Webots together with the Choregraphe program of [Aldebaran Robotics](http://www.aldebaran-robotics.com).
+This section explains how to use Nao robot simulated in Webots together with the Choregraphe program of [SoftBank Robotics](https://www.ald.softbankrobotics.com/en).
 Currently, Webots supports the Nao v3.3, v4.0 and v5.0 versions, with and without their articulated fingers (respectively with 25 and 21 degrees of freedom) for the first two.

 ### Nao Models